DevOps-MBSE/AaC/docs/source/project_documentation/dev_guide/dev_guide_index.md

 #### VSCode Unit Test Support for Python

 The Python plugin for VSCode supports the `unittest` Python library, and not the `nose2` framework that we use.
-The impact is fairly minimal, but Python unit tests using the `nose2` parameterized test feature will not run correctly from within the VSCode IDE since it fails to recognize the `nose2` parameterized tests as parameterized tests causes them to fail.
+The impact is fairly minimal, but Python unit tests using the `nose2` parameterized test feature will not run correctly from within the VSCode IDE since it fails to recognize the `nose2` parameterized tests as parameterized tests, which causes them to fail.

 To get around this, you can run all the tests from the terminal using the above `tox` commands.